xitop/edzed/docs/blocks.rst

 Each block defines only those steps that are appropriate.

-1. asynchronous initialization routine (subject to *init_timeout*);
+1. by the asynchronous initialization routine defined in the block's class (subject to *init_timeout* parameter);
    this step is skipped if an incoming event is pending
-2. from persistent data
+2. from saved persistent data
-3. regular initialization routine
+3. by the regular (i.e. not async) initialization routine defined in the block's class
-4. from the *initdef* value
+4. from the *initdef* parameter
-5. initialization by an incoming event triggered by other circuit block's initialization
+5. as a result of an incoming event triggered by other circuit block's initialization

    .. note:: An incoming event is always processed.